obitojod/Milk-Quality-Prediction-Analysis/README.md

-# Milk-Quality-Predictiion-Analysis
+# Milk-Quality-Prediction-Analysis
-Predictive analysis techniques, such as machine learning algorithms, can be applied to historical data on milk samples with known quality attributes.
+Predictive analysis techniques, such as machine learning algorithms, can be applied to historical data on milk samples with known quality attributes.Accuracy Of model.pkl is 100%.
+Milk quality is a crucial factor in ensuring the safety and nutritional value of dairy products.
+Predictive analysis techniques can be employed to assess and maintain milk quality using various parameters.
+In this case, the predictive analysis focuses on evaluating milk quality based on several key parameters, including pH, colour, fat content, turbidity, taste, temperature, and odor.
+These predictive models can help dairy producers and quality control personnel identify potential issues in real-time, enabling prompt interventions to maintain or improve milk quality.
+Moreover, such analyses contribute to ensuring consumer safety and the delivery of high-quality dairy products to the market.
+Make sure you execute the app.py file with all the dependencies like flask,scikit_learn etc. installed.